ZiGaMi/filters/README.md

  - [ ] Implementation of IIR filter in C
  - [ ] Evaluation of washout filter in python
  - [ ] Implementation of washout filter in C
+ - [ ] Implementation of intergrator in C